We are the 99%: Economic context

 "We are the 99%" is a political slogan and an implicit economic claim of "Occupy" protesters.
 It refers to the increased concentration of income and wealth since the 1970s among the top 1% of income earners in the United States.

 It also reflects the idea that the "99%" are paying the price for the mistakes of a tiny minority within the upper class.

 A chart showing the disparity in income distribution in the United States.
 Wealth inequality and income inequality have been central concerns among OWS protesters.
 CBO data shows that in 1980, the top 1% earned 9.1% of all income, while in 2006 they earned 18.8% of all income.

-Following the recession of the late 2000s (decade), the economy in the US continued to experience a jobless recovery.
+Following the Great Recession, the economy in the US continued to experience a jobless recovery.
 New York Times columnist Anne-Marie Slaughter described pictures on the "We are the 99" website as "page after page of testimonials from members of the middle class who took out loans to pay for education, took out mortgages to buy their houses and a piece of the American dream, worked hard at the jobs they could find, and ended up unemployed or radically underemployed and on the precipice of financial and social ruin."
 With market uncertainty due to fears of a double-dip recession and the downgrade of the US credit rating in the summer of 2011, the topics of how much the rich pay in taxes and how to solve the nation's economic crisis dominated media commentary.
 When Congress returned from break, proposed policy solutions came from both major parties as the 2012 Republican presidential debates occurred almost simultaneously with President Obama's September 9 proposal of the American Jobs Act.
 On September 17, 2011 President Obama announced an economic policy proposal for taxing millionaires known as the Buffett Rule.
 This immediately led to public statements by House Speaker John Boehner, President Obama, and Republican Mitt Romney over whether the Democrats were fomenting "class warfare".